UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-function.md

 > ## Challenge:  Filtering by country name and year
 >
 > Create a new function that will filter by country name *and* by year, and then calculate the GDP
-> You can assume that both name and year will be provided; we will cover how to check this is true
+> You can assume that both name and year will be provided as arguments to the function;
-> in the next section
+> we will cover how to check this is true in the next section.
 >
 > > ## Solution
 > >